top of page

 At the beginning of the year, you won’t know all the contacts you’ll have financial transactions with, and you don’t need to!
 New contacts can be added at any time as new donors or payees.
 To get started, you might have a list of your common donors to add, and your common payees, such as utility companies.
 Enter what you know, but don’t stress about it.
 Name is required, while all other columns are optional.

 Contact Type is an informational field and does not impact anything else in the workbook or reports.
 It can be used to sort or filter your contacts.
-You can edit the contact type options by clicking the dropdown from any contact type cell and clicking the pencil icon at the bottom of the dropdown.
+You can edit the contact type options by going to the bottom of the Translations worksheet.
+Override the existing types, or add your own in the blank spaces.

-While only the name field is required, you should populate both Address fields for any donors.
-The names and addresses of your donors will be pulled from this sheet when generating their donor tax statement, so make sure the names and addresses for your donors are entered accurately here.
+While only the name field is required, you should populate both address fields for any donors.
+The names and addresses of your donors will be pulled from this sheet when generating their donor tax statements, so make sure the names and addresses for your donors are entered accurately here.

 bottom of page